decalage2/oletools/README.md

 News
 ----

+- 2014-08-15 v0.06alpha: added olevba, a new tool to extract VBA Macro source code from MS Office documents (OLE and OpenXML)
 - 2013-07-24 v0.05: added new tools olemeta and oletimes
 - 2013-04-18 v0.04: fixed bug in rtfobj, added documentation for rtfobj
 - 2012-11-09 v0.03: Improved pyxswf to extract Flash objects from RTF